 You can view a copy of the Public Records Act 2005 on the New Zealand Legislation website.

-2. Public offices and local authorities are covered by the PRA
+2. Public offices and local authorities are covered by the Act

-Public offices and local authorities, as defined in section 4 (Interpretation) of the PRA, are covered.
+Public offices and local authorities, as defined in section 4 (Interpretation) of the Act, are covered.
 Public offices are the agencies and instruments of the legislative, executive and judicial branches of central government.
 They include government departments, Crown entities, Crown research institutes, state enterprises, district health boards, tertiary institutions, and state and integrated schools.
-The definition of public office is broad and organisations should check with us to clarify their status.
+The definition of public office is broad and organisations should check with Archives New Zealand to clarify their status.
 Local authorities include all regional councils and territorial authorities, council-controlled organisations, local government organisations, and council-controlled trading organisations.

 In relation to managing information, Archives New Zealand's responsibilities include: